njmlopez17/PortfolioWebpage.io/README.md

 • Creating a portfolio website:

-A showcase in creating a personal portfolio website, leveraging the HTML code, and promoting it in Github (file repository and webpage hosting).
+A showcase in creating a personal portfolio website, leveraging the HTML5 code, and promoting it in Github (file repository and webpage hosting).

 ## <ins>Utilizing the following tools (its functions, commands and libraries):<ins>